GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1is__container.md

 ---
-title: 'struct Gambit::is_container'
+title: "struct Gambit::is_container"

 description: "[No description available]"

 ---

-# Gambit::is_container
+# struct Gambit::is_container